Washington-University/HCPpipelines/README.md

 data sets for which Structural Preprocessing is not yet complete.

 Functional Preprocessing is divided into 2 parts: Generic fMRI Volume Preprocessing and Generic fMRI Surface Preprocessing.
-Unlike Structural Preprocessing, in which the 3 parts (Pre-FreeSurfer, FreeSurfer, and Post-FreeSurfer) have a defined order in which they must run (i.e. the parts of Structural Preprocessing are *order dependent*), the order of running volumetric versus surface-based Functional Preprocessing is irrelevant (i.e. the parts of Functional Preprocessing are *order independent*).
+These 2 parts must be run in order: Generic fMRI Volume Preprocessing followed by Generic fMRI Surface Ppreprocessing.

 As is true of the other types of preprocessing discussed above, there are example scripts for running each of the two types of Functional Preprocessing.